infinum/ios-handbook/Project flow/Custom xcconfigs.md

 end
 ```

-- pod install will probably give you a warning
+- Pod install will probably give you a warning.

 ![](/img/xcconfig_tutorial/step_7.png)

-- this is normal because, as you know by now, we are using custom configuration files :).
-So in order for pods to work, we need to edit our _xcconfig_ files to also include pods custom _xcconfig_ files;
+- This is normal because, as you know by now, we are using custom configuration files. :) So, in order for pods to work, we need to edit our _xcconfig_ files to also include pods custom _xcconfig_ files;

 - open Target1-Debug.xcconfig

 	![](/img/xcconfig_tutorial/step_7_1.png)

 - and change to

 	![](/img/xcconfig_tutorial/step_7_2.png)

 - open Target1-Release.xcconfig

 	![](/img/xcconfig_tutorial/step_7_3.png)

 - and change to

 	![](/img/xcconfig_tutorial/step_7_4.png)

 - repeat this process for Target0.